 Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items for Council consid leration in Q3 2021 21.
-Parking Enforcement Initiative - Pay It Forward Program Meeting Date: Committee of the Whole - November 4, 2019 Recommendation: 4.
-That Staff report back to Council within 18 months Responsible Department: • Legislative Services Q2 2020 Q3 2021 Council previously requested that staff require donations to the Newmarket CARE program, however online donations cannot be accepted.
+Parking Enforcement Initiative - Pay It Forward Program Meeting Date: Committee of the Whole - November 4, 2019Recommendation: 4.
+That Staff report back to Council within 18 monthsResponsible Department: • Legislative Services Q2 2020 Q3 2021 Council previously requested that staff require donations to the Newmarket CARE program, however online donations cannot be accepted.
 Given that resources will be committed to recovery from the Pandemic this initiative is not deemed a priority item in 2020 and will be presented to Council as an Information Report in 2021.
 22. Hollingsworth Arena and Future Ice Allocation Considerations Meeting Date: Committee of the Whole - April 8, 2019 Recommendations: That the Town of Newmarket operate with six ice pads and report back annually on the status of ice allocations, and ability to accommodate users; and That within six months staff bring back a report on any plans for public amenity use at this location; Responsible Department: Recreation and Culture Services Q1 & Q3 2020 Q3 2021 Staff will provide two information reports on this item 1) regarding the public amenity use of this facility; and 2) regarding the status of ice allocations after the needs of the organizations for the 2020-2021 season have been identified.
 The information reports were delayed due to operational disruptions caused by the Pandemic.
 Staff will be prepared to present a Staff report in Q3 2021.
 The Covid-19 Pandemic has had a significant impact in how user groups were able to use ice this season.
 As such, any data collected from this season will be ineffective in determining long term needs of users and allocation processes and strategies.
 23. Construction Vibration Meeting Date: Council - Electronic - November 2, 2020 Recommendations: That Staff be directed to prepare an amended version of Noise By-law 2017-76 to include provisions relating to vibration (option #3) for non-Planning Act development, for Council's consideration at a later date; and, That Staff be directed to develop a permit process to address vibration complaints for significant non-Planning Act construction Responsible Departments: Legislative Services Q3 2021

 Item Subject Matter Council Direction from Outstanding Items List Previous Reporting Timeframe New Proposed Reporting Timeframe Additional Comments Items with a date to be determined 24.
-Council Remuneration Meeting Date: Committee of the Whole - April 9, 2018 Q1 2020 To be determined - see additional Staff will present a report on Council remuneration once the Pandemic is declared over.
-Recommendations: 1.
-That Council refer the consultant and staff report to the new term of Council to be considered along with updated information at that time and to allow for phasing of any furth adjustments to occur if necessary. comments Responsible Department: • Office of the CAO/Human Resources 25.
+Council Remuneration Meeting Date: Committee of the Whole - April 9, 2018 Recommendations: That Council refer the consultant and staff report to the new term of Council to be considered along with updated information at that time and to allow for phasing of any further adjustments to occur if necessary.
+Q1 2020 To be determined - see additional comments Staff will present a report on Council remuneration once the Pandemic is declared over.
+Responsible Department:Office of the CAO/Human Resources 25.
 Newmarket Public Library Study Implementation Meeting Date: Committee of the Whole - February 26, 2018 Q3 2020 To be determined - see additional Procurement & process planning delayed as a result of Pandemic.
 Recommendations: 2.
-That Council refer the further consideration and direction with respect to library facility needs study to the 2018 - 2022 Council Strategic Priority setting process. comments Responsible Department:
+That Council refer the further consideration and direction with respect to library facility needs study to the 2018 - 2022 Council Strategic Priority setting process. comments Responsible Department: Ommunity Services/Newmarket Public Library